Coccothrinax argentea

 Coccothrinax argentea is a palm which is endemic to Hispaniola.

 This species is frequently confused with Coccothrinax argentata.

 Description

-It is a medium-sized palm (growing about 10 m tall.
-Leaves are dark green above and silvery below.
-Like other Coccothrinax species, C. argentea is a fan palm.
-Very young leaves are eaten as a vegetable.
+It is a medium-sized palm, growing to about 10 m tall.
+The leaves are dark green above and silvery below; like other Coccothrinax species, C. argentea is a fan palm.

 Uses

+Very young leaves are eaten as a vegetable.
 It is also used medicinally by traditional healers to treat uterine fibroids and hot flashes.

 Name

 Common names include: Hispaniola silver thatch palm, Cana, Guano, Latanye marron, Latanye savanne, Broom palm, Hispaniolan silver palm, Silver thatch palm, Palmera plateada de La Hispaniola, Guanito, Guano de escoba.